 Beets, besides being low in calories, and a great source of nutrients including fiber, folate, and vitamin C, are super delicious and versatile in your cooking arsenal.
 With so many healthy properties we should incorporate them more often in your diet.

 I always enjoyed them.
-Cold are my favorite way to enjoy them.
+Cold is my favorite way to enjoy them.

 This is a very old and super easy recipe that we enjoy often.
 I really enjoy sweet onions, and it marries well with the beets here.

 As you may notice I have not added oil to the recipe.
 The beets and onions have so many natural juices that there was no need to.

 TIP: The beets and onions can be roasted 2 days in advance and stored in the refrigerator covered.
 Yellow onions are delicious as well, I do happen to prefer Sweet Vidalia onions.

 - 1 hr 41 mins total

 2 1/2 pound beets, scrubbed, leaving 1-inch of the stem attached

 Divide the beets and the onion into small groups, separating the vegetables by size.
 Wrap the groups tightly in aluminum foil and roast the beets and onion groups in the oven for 1 ½ to 2 hours, or until they are tender.